-- Completion of at least 120 hours of practicum experiences in urban middle school (60 hours) and urban high school (60 hours) classrooms in your licensure subject area. - Completion of 12 weeks of full-time student teaching. - Passing all required licensure exams and performance assessments. - Background check and licensure application with fee.
+- Completion of at least 120 hours of practicum experiences in urban middle school (60 hours) and urban high school (60 hours) classrooms in your licensure subject area. - Completion of 12 weeks of full-time student teaching. - Passing all required performance assessments. - Licensure application with fee.